anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-01.md

 ### 3.2.
 Run the terraform scripts
-Paste this in Cloud Shell after editing the GCP region variable to match your nearest region-
+Paste this in Cloud Shell after editing the GCP region variable to match your nearest region.
+Takes ~10 minutes or less to complete.

 ```
 cd ~/dataproc-labs/4-dataproc-with-gpu/provisioning-automation/core-tf/terraform